 Mobile and Tablet Support

 One of the most common issues an older website has is that it pre-dates the smartphone revolution that transformed the way modern websites are constructed.
 If your website isn’t responsive, it more than likely poses great user interface challenges for your users.
 Touch targets may be spaced too closely together, or rely too much on hover as an input.
-Frustration experienced trying to navigate a website by zooming and panning around quickly leads to a bounce (user hits the back button) from which they will likely never return.
+The frustration experienced trying to navigate a website by zooming and panning around quickly leads to a bounce (user hits the back button) from which they will likely never return.

 Ease of Use

 Another by-product of the smartphone age is greatly simplified website layouts.
 We hear this so often – business owners feel their websites are too cluttered, and users simply can’t find what they’re looking for.
-Having greater number of options does not necessarily mean better engagement; instead, careful content planning and layout design helps all visitors find what they’re looking for, across all devices.
+Having a greater number of options does not necessarily mean better engagement; instead, careful content planning and layout design helps all visitors find what they’re looking for, across all devices.